maantho/maantho.github.io/index.md

 Those coordinates are gathered by rendering the scene in a second pass to an offline framebuffer with the UV coordinates as the color.
 The actual coloring of the atlas is handled by a custom compute shader.
 With this technique quality and performance is improved significantly compared to methods utilizing the physics engine.

+### My Contribution
+I extended Godot's rendering pipeline by using offline framebuffers as data containers and writing compute shaders in GLSL.
+Creating a tool that uses advanced rendering features while having the usability for artists in mind.

-Skills: 3D Rendering • Tool Programming • Godot
+Skills: 3D Rendering • GLSL • Tool Programming • Godot

 ## [Multi-Projector Calibration & Projection Mapping](https://github.com/maantho/InACTually-Engine)